 CAVES stands for Cooperative Adventure for Valuing and Exercising human behaviour and performance Skills.
-The two-week course prepares astronauts to work safely and effectively in multicultural teams in an environment where safety is critical – in caves.
+The three-week course prepares astronauts to work safely and effectively in multicultural teams in an environment where safety is critical – in caves.

 CAVES presents the astronauts with environments and situations very similar to spaceflight, to help them transfer the learning from their caving expedition to space.

 The cave environment provides many space-relevant conditions, including isolation from the outside world, confinement, minimal privacy, technical challenges, and limited equipment and supplies for hygiene and comfort.

 Behavioural activities are woven into the course to foster effective communication, decision-making, problem-solving, leadership and team dynamics.